General spin models from noncollinear spin density functional theory and spin-cluster expansion: Application

-Figures~\ref{fig:ADL}(a)--(c) show the composition dependence of A, D, and $\lambda$.
-Here, we emulated changes in chemical composition by electron and hole doping, and the lattice constant was fixed to that of $\rm FeGe$.
+Figures~\ref{fig:ADL}(a)--(c) show the composition dependence of $A$, $D$, and $\lambda$, respectively.
 The number of data $N_{\rm data}$ is set to 100.
-For the spin stiffness constant $A$ [Fig.~\ref{fig:ADL}(a)], we find sizable deviations from previous theoretical studies \cite{Kikuchi2016-iu,Grytsiuk2019-pa} across the composition range of ${\rm Mn}_{1-x}{\rm Fe}_{x}{\rm Ge}$.
-Given that the experimental magnetic transition temperatures of $\rm FeGe$ and $ \rm MnGe$ are $\sim280$~K and $\sim170$~K, respectively, and that within mean-field theory critical temperature is proportional to $A$, the results of Grytsiuk \textit{et al.} \cite{Grytsiuk2019-pa} capture the expected trend (they evaluated spin-model parameters by a perturbative approach), whereas our data exhibit the opposite tendency.
-A likely origin is the limited simulation cell used here (2$\times$2$\times$2).
+For the spin stiffness constant $A$ [Fig.~\ref{fig:ADL}(a)], we find sizable deviations from previous theoretical studies~\cite{Kikuchi2016-iu,Grytsiuk2019-pa} across the composition range of ${\rm Mn}_{1-x}{\rm Fe}_{x}{\rm Ge}$.
+Given that the experimental magnetic transition temperatures of $\rm FeGe$ and $ \rm MnGe$ are $\approx 280$~K~\cite{Lebech1989-eg} and $\approx 170$~K \cite{Kanazawa2011-ks}, respectively, and that within mean-field theory critical temperature is proportional to $A$, the results of Grytsiuk \textit{et al.}~\cite{Grytsiuk2019-pa} capture the expected trend (they evaluated spin-model parameters by a perturbative approach), whereas our data exhibit the opposite tendency.
+A likely origin is the limited simulation cell used here (the 2$\times$2$\times$2 supercell).
 Indeed, Ref.~\cite{Mendive-Tapia2021-yg} reports that the nearest-neighbor $J_{ij}$ between Mn atoms in MnGe is roughly twice as large as the nearest-neighbor Fe--Fe $J_{ij}$ in $\rm FeGe$; nevertheless, the smaller transition temperature of MnGe can be understood as arising from contributions of longer-range $J_{ij}$.
 However, within the SCE framework this discrepancy can be systematically reduced by increasing the supercell size; the remaining choice becomes a trade-off between computational cost and accuracy.